Reading time: 5 minutes

 Step 5: Consider your alternatives if you’re unhappy

-It’s worth remembering that if you select a lower risk investment option – or an asset class like cash or fixed interest – your investment returns will normally be lower than a higher-risk investment option.
-When it comes to investing, lower risk generally goes hand-in-hand with lower returns.
+It’s worth remembering that if you select a lower risk investment option (like Conservative or Stable) – or an asset class like cash or fixed interest – your investment returns will normally be lower than a higher-risk investment option like High Growth.
+When it comes to investing, lower risk generally goes hand-in-hand with lower returns but with less volatility and fewer negative years along the way.

-As you can’t change the performance of investment markets, some alternatives you may need to consider include:
+As you can’t change the performance of investment markets, if you’re unhappy with the investment performance of your super, some alternatives you may need to consider include:

-- Accept more investment risk: Achieving a higher investment return may mean you need to take on more investment risk by investing in more growth-style assets, or by selecting an investment objective involving a higher level of short and medium-term risk.
-For more on understanding your risk tolerance, read SuperGuide article How to grow your super: Know your risk profile.
+Achieving a higher investment return may mean you need to take on more investment risk by investing in more growth-style assets, or by selecting an investment objective involving a higher level of short- and medium-term risk.

-- Change your investment option: Shifting your money out of the default option into another investment option within your existing super fund could make a significant difference, depending on your investment option.
+Shifting your money out of the default option into another investment option within your existing super fund could make a significant difference.
 An option with a different asset allocation may deliver a higher return – but also more risk.
-For more on switching options, read SuperGuide article How to change your investment option: 6 points to check before you switch.

-- Change to a DIY portfolio: If you believe you can do better than your super fund’s professional investment managers, consider moving some or all your retirement savings into a DIY or member choice option within your super fund.
-This allows you to select your own investments and build a tailored portfolio.
-The most active DIY option is to start a SMSF, although this comes with significant compliance responsibility as well as investment control.
-For more information, read SuperGuide’s special section on SMSFs (Self-managed super funds).
+If you believe you can do better than your super fund’s professional investment managers, consider moving some or all your retirement savings into a DIY or member choice option within your super fund.
+These options allow you to select your own investments and build a tailored portfolio.
+The most active DIY option is to start an SMSF, although this comes with significant compliance responsibility as well as investment control.

-- Contribute more to super: For people still saving for their retirement, this is probably the easiest option.
+For people still saving for their retirement, this is probably the easiest way to boost your returns, provided your fund is sound.
 Adding extra personal contributions to those made by your employer can help offset lower investment returns.
-For more, read SuperGuide’s special section on Making superannuation contributions.

-- Work a few extra years: For those close to retirement, low investment returns may mean you need to stay in the workforce longer.
+For those close to retirement, low investment returns may mean you need to stay in the workforce longer.
 Toiling away for a few extra years is tough, but it may be the only option if your retirement pot still needs to grow.
-For more information, check SuperGuide’s special section on Planning for retirement.